Get all your news in one place.

 For us average Janes and Joes, coming downhill might seem like the easy part – you can often stop pedalling and simply let gravity do the work – but let's not forget these riders are in a race so will be sprinting out of corners and pushing the limits of physics to go as quickly as possible, which in itself takes an enormous amount of mental energy and focus.

-As an example of this, according to that same data from Pidock, the maximum speed he hit during Stage 18 of last year's Tour was 62.7mph (100.91km/h).
-Stage 18 will long be remembered in particular for the jaw-dropping descent of the Col Du Galibier that Pidcock executed on the way to a solo win atop Alpe D'Huez.
-Although he actually clocked his maximum speed later on in the stage on the descent of the Croix de Fer / Glandon.
+According to Pidock’s Strava data, the maximum speed he hit during that stage was 62.7mph (100.91kph), although he actually clocked his maximum speed later in the stage on the descent of the Croix de Fer / Glandon.
 He also hit a huge maximum cadence of 200rpm during the stage.
 Descending like this takes a large amount of skill and concentration, it is hard to begin to imagine the amount of focus this requires and the cognitive load it creates.

 The training